Rebuilding the PYNQ base overlay

-PYNQ supports three main boards, PYNQ-Z1, PYNQ-Z2, ZCU104.
+PYNQ provides direct support for three main boards, PYNQ-Z1, PYNQ-Z2, ZCU104.
 In the boards directory, you will see a corresponding directory for each board, along with an ip directory and a sw_repo directory.

 The Xilinx Vivado software contains a library of IP that can be used for building new designs.
 The PYNQ ip directory contains additional custom IP that isn’t available in the main Vivado IP library.
 For example, the IP for the HDMI controllers for the PYNQ-Z1 and PYNQ-Z2 can be found in the ip directory.

-This tutorial will concentrate on the base overlay for the PYNQ-Z1 board.
+This tutorial will concentrate on the base overlay for the PYNQ-Z2 board.
 The base overlays for other boards can be rebuilt in a similar way.